zopefoundation/zc.beforestorage/src/zc/beforestorage/README.txt

 test.
 A significant limitation of demo storages is that they can't be used with base storages that change.
 This means that they generaly can't be used with ZEO.
-It isn't enough to have a read-only connecttions, if the underlying database is still being changed by other clients.
+It isn't enough to have a read-only connections, if the underlying database is still being changed by other clients.

 The "before" storage provides another way to leverage the loadBefore